 Coyoacan is a little far from other areas you may have experienced, and if you’d like a one-stop taste for Coyoacan and nearby Xochimilco, try out a day tour like this one.

-In Coyoacan, you’ll find lovely cafes, some of which we recommend in our guide to cafes worth visiting, along with vegetarian-friendly restaurants, Coyoacan Market (try the tostadas!) and the snack market “Antojitos Mexicanos market Juanita” (which I really like).
+In Coyoacan, you’ll find lovely cafes, some of which we recommend in our guide to cafes worth visiting in Mexico City, along with vegetarian-friendly restaurants, Coyoacan Market (try the tostadas!) and the snack market “Antojitos Mexicanos market Juanita” (which I really like).

 Coyoacan is becoming a favorited safe area for expats and remote workers, as it lends a small-town feel with the neighborhood centered around the Jardin Hidalgo.
 Beyond the mild hustle and bustle are beautiful streets with more colonial-style colorful homes and even a choice of six yoga studios!

 Santa Maria la Ribera is a neighborhood we were able to check out for the first time on our most recent trip to Mexico City.
 We went because we were on a mission to find the Kiosco Morisco, one of our top photography locations in Mexico City.